 Eventually, we all need a vacation.
 If you've been working in the United States under a temporary (nonimmigrant) employment-based visa and would like to vacation here after your job ends and before your return to your home abroad, or before you join another organization, there are several key timelines you need to monitor.
-This article focuses on the E, H, L, O, and TN visa categories.
+This article focuses on the E, H (including H-1B and other H visas), L, O, and TN visa categories.

-You also can find your expiration date on your electronic I-94 Departure Record by visiting the Custom and Border Protection's website and entering your name, date of birth, and passport country and date of issuance.
+You also can find your expiration date on your electronic I-94 Departure Record by visiting the Custom and Border Protection agency's website and entering your name, date of birth, and passport country and date of issuance.
 In theory, you should be able to retrieve this information on your smartphone after leaving the immigration counter and before you collect your luggage.
 In practice, it can take a day or two for the database to be updated.

-If you stay beyond that date, you become "unlawfully present," and the consequences can be severe.
-After 180 days of unlawful presence, you cannot return to U.S. for three years from the date you finally depart.
+If you stay beyond that date, you become "unlawfully present," and the consequences can become severe.
+After 180 days of unlawful presence, you cannot return to the U.S. for three years from the date you finally depart.
 If you overstay by a year, the ban on returning to the U.S. becomes ten years.
 These are known as the three- and ten-year bars.

 The second timing issue to check into is the ten-day grace period that an immigration officer can give you if you are in either the E, H, L, O, or TN visa category.
-You can enter the U.S. up to ten days before your job is to start, and you can remain for up to ten days after your job ends.
+You can enter the U.S. up to ten days before your job is to start, and you can potentially remain for up to ten days after your job ends.